 Group therapy is an important part of the success seen in an intensive outpatient program.
 Working with peers who are going through similar situations helps you identify the strengths and pitfalls of your own past actions.
 It also allows you to build a plan of action for long-term recovery based on the experience of others in the rehab program.
 Substance abuse treatment centers like The Recover Team offer various forms of support groups, including:

 The relationships between clients and their peers are vital to building a solid support system.
 Twelve-step programs are encouraged but not required.
 Group therapy is also valuable because it allows people to get feedback in a comforting, trusting environment.

 We also work with family members to help plan for long-term recovery.

 Let’s get your admission going with one of our confidential representatives.

-Why Choose Intensive Outpatient Care
+Why Choose Intensive Outpatient Treatment for Rehab

-Our Intensive Outpatient Program
+Join The Recovery Team’s Intensive Outpatient Program

-We have multiple treatment programs at a brand new facility that boasts great amenities and the highest quality of care available.
+We have multiple treatment programs at a newly designed facility with great amenities and the highest quality of care available.

-Our staff is friendly, experienced and knows how to treat individual needs.
-We can guide you or a loved one through the process of getting help.
-Give us a call today at (800) 817-1247.
+Our staff is friendly, experienced, and knows how to treat individual needs.
+We can guide you or a loved one through the process of getting drug rehab help.
+Call today.

-Let’s get you or a loved one help with a few simple steps.
+Get help in a few simple steps.